pryabinin/ohsu_adhd_ewas/README.txt

 		Adjusted Beta Value ~ 1 + ADHD status + Sex + Age + Genomic PCs1-3

 mQTL_analysis.R
-	Perform mQTL analysis using the GEM framework for the top most differentially methylation.
+	Perform mQTL analysis using the GEM framework for the top most differentially methylated probes.
 First, text files for use in GEM are generated (covariate file, genotype file, and methylation file).
+The genotype file is generated using the GWASTools[3] framework for objects.
 Then, run the GEM G model using the generated files.

 References: